In this post

 Future industry growth for childcare is very strong, with an estimated 36,800 job openings per year until 2023.
 Furthermore, childcare work offers both full-time and part-time roles.
-Currently, 47% of current childcare worker work full-time.
+Currently, 47% of current childcare workers work full-time.
 That means there’s plenty of opportunities to work part-time if you need the flexibility to focus on other priorities, such as family.

-The average childcare worker wage is $21-$30 per hour, depending on the centre, the childcare worker’s education and experience.
+The average childcare worker wage is $21-$30 per hour, depending on the center, the childcare worker’s education and experience.
 31.8% of childcare workers obtain a Diploma or Advanced Diploma of Education, with another 25.6% completing a Certificate III or IV.

 Currently, 95% of childcare workers are female, and this needs to change.

 To be a childcarer has always been considered women’s work.
 The assumption that women are more “nurturing” by nature has led to attitudes that they are best suited to jobs involving children.
 As much as we would like to deny it, we are often surprised when we meet or hear of a male childcare worker because, for generations, it wasn’t considered a “man’s job.”

 What’s important to realize here is that the children won’t notice an abnormality in having a male teacher – rather the parents might.
 It takes a lot of preparation and trust for some parents to put their child’s safety in someone else’s hands.

 Children won’t notice an abnormality in having a male teacher – rather the parents might.